infralight/k8s-collector/README.md

 ## Server-Side Notes

 The collector sends the collected objects to the Infralight endpoint serialized via JSON.
-Requests will be compressed using the [zstd](https://facebook.github.io/zstd/) algorithm, unless compression fails, in which case no compression will be used.
-The server MUST inspect the contents of the `Content-Encoding` request header to check whether the request body is compressed or not, and only attempt to decompress using `zstd` if the header's value is `"zstd"`.
+Requests will be compressed using the gzip algorithm, unless compression fails, in which case no compression will be used.
+The server MUST inspect the contents of the `Content-Encoding` request header to check whether the request body is compressed or not, and only attempt to decompress using `gzip` if the header's value is `"gzip"`.

 The JSON format of each request is as follows: